 But this Broadway musical has other very beautiful pieces.
 My students have really enjoyed "All I Ask of You", "Angel of Music", and "Wishing You Were Somehow Here Again."

-Last year I had a group of girls sing Prima Donna as a choir.
+Some time ago I had a group of girls sing Prima Donna as a choir.
 With its sweeping waltz-like melody, it sounded ENCHANTING with young voices.
 However, I had to change the key for them - and a line or two of the lyrics!
-It wasn't written for the voices of young girls.
+It wasn't written for the voices of young girls (and the words were risqué.)
 We had a skit worked out, one young girl refusing all offers of flowers and adulation...the choir appealing to her again and again.

 Flirtatious, fine.
 Sexy, no.